Intimacy in Marriage: Getting the Spark Back

 - Allow yourself to laugh some.
 Intimacy doesn’t have to be all hot-n-heavy.
 It can be playful and fun, lighthearted, and sweet.
 If things don’t go perfectly with your new lingerie that was crazy scary to purchase let alone wear, who cares.
 Laugh it off and enjoy the humor in the situation.

 - Try to get away.
 [Note: this last suggestion works much better in non-pandemic times, but could possibly be accomplished with a quick drive to a hotel or resort.]
 One or two nights away every year will do wonders for your marriage.
 One of my best friends jokes about “hotel sex” and that it’s just a level above anything you can recreate in your homes.
+If you can’t decide where to go, here are several locations within driving distance of New Orleans.
 There is something about being away, removing the household duties, and spending time one-on-one that makes a real difference.
 If it’s possible to schedule even the simplest get-away with your spouse once a year, make it happen.
 You’ll see incredible value in this alone time.